dogmax/pfuicustom/README.md

 # pfUI

-pfUI mod
+pfUI mod<br>

-api/unitframes.lua:
+api/unitframes.lua<br>
-Modifies center unit text to above the unitframe Modifies left unit text to the center of the unitframe Modifies unitname string to abbreviated name
+Modifies center unit text to above the unitframe<br>
+Modifies left unit text to the center of the unitframe<br>
+Modifies unitname string to abbreviated name<br>

 Download and drag folder into Addons